Ryan Weiss: Hanwha Eagles

 On June 16, 2024, Weiss' contract was purchased by the Hanwha Eagles of the KBO League.
 Weiss appeared in his first game for the Eagles on June 25, striking out seven Doosan Bears batters in six scoreless innings of work.
 Alongside veteran major leaguers Hyun-jin Ryu and Jaime Barría in the starting rotation, Weiss contributed to the team posting a 14–10 record in August and making a surprise late entry into the race for the KBO playoffs.

 Weiss notably struck out 12 SSG Landers on August 16, and recorded a win against the champions–to–be Kia Tigers in his final outing of the year on September 27.
 In 16 total starts for the '24 Eagles, he compiled a 5–5 record and 3.73 ERA with 98 strikeouts across 91 2/3 innings pitched.
 On November 22, 2024, Weiss re–signed with Hanwha on a one–year, $950,000 contract.

 In 2025, the Eagles paired Weiss with international free agent Cody Ponce as the team's front-line starters for the inaugural season at the new Daejeon Hanwha Life Ballpark.

-Pitching in his first full season in Korea, Weiss appeared on the mound for a full slate of 30 starts, posting a 16-5 record and 2.87 ERA while striking out 207 batters across 178 2/3 innings.
-The right-hander from Illinois achieved his first 10-win season as a professional in a game against the Kiwoom Heroes at the Gocheok Sky Dome on July 7 where he struck out 11 batters and yielded only 2 hits in 6 innings, turning in the fifth of his eight total double-digit strikeout performances in 2025.
+Pitching in his first full season in Korea, Weiss appeared on the mound for a full slate of 30 starts, posting a 16–5 record and 2.87 ERA while striking out 207 batters across 178 2/3 innings.
+He achieved his first 10-win season as a professional in a game against the Kiwoom Heroes at the Gocheok Sky Dome on July 7, where he struck out 11 batters and yielded only 2 hits in 6 innings, turning in the fifth of his eight total double-digit strikeout performances in 2025.